Sarath-Chelluri/Sarath-Chelluri/README.md

-Hi!
-I'm Sarath Chelluri, an MCA graduate with a strong passion for Data Science and Machine Learning.

-I have 1 year of experience working with Python and possess skills in SQL and C as well.
-I'm actively seeking opportunities to learn and contribute in the field of data science, particularly by exploring various machine learning algorithms.

-Projects:

-Cartoon Face Generator: I built a Generative Adversarial Network (GAN) using PyTorch to create unique cartoon faces.
-This project demonstrates my understanding of deep learning concepts.

-Voice-to-Sign Language Converter: I developed a project that converts voice input to sign language using the Keras library.
-This project highlights my interest in applying data science for real-world accessibility solutions.

-Feel free to browse my repositories!
+Hi there! 👋

+I'm Sarath Chelluri, a passionate programmer with a deep interest in data science and artificial intelligence.
+With a strong foundation in Python, I enjoy building projects that solve real-world problems, whether it's creating AI models, developing data-driven solutions, or working on innovative ideas like language translators for the hearing impaired or unique image generators.

+My journey in the tech world started with a love for algorithms and data structures, and over time, I've honed my skills through various projects and certifications, including advanced algorithms from Stanford University.
+I'm always excited to learn new technologies and apply them to create impactful solutions.

+Feel free to explore my repositories, where you'll find a mix of data science projects, AI experiments, and other interesting ventures I'm working on.
+Let's connect and collaborate on exciting projects!

 <!---
 Sarath-Chelluri/Sarath-Chelluri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.